WongMan58/WongMan58/README.md

 # 👋

-Hi everyone! this is WongMan58.
-I've being casually (very) coding around for 4 years, and I enjoy making useless software and games.
-Don't expect anything amazing here.
+Hi!
+I'm WongMan58.
+I'm a very casual coder (not that good) and I enjoy making utilities and games (mostly useless).
+Don't expect anything amazing!

 # 🧑‍💻